dictu-lang/Dictu/docs/docs/standard-lib/math.md

 ### Math.cos(Number) -> Number

-Returns the cos value of a given number in radian
+Returns the cos value of a given number in radian.

 ```cs
 Math.cos(1); // 0.5403